 When I put on my Maitreyi dressing gown and return to the treatment room, I’m invited to sit on a stool while my therapists bring over the brass platter that was passed through the door at the beginning of the treatment.
 One of them dips her fingers into the little pots of red and yellow paste and applies it to the top of my head, my third eye and my chest.
 This is a tilaka, a traditional spiritual marking.
 I have to admit that I do feel very blessed.
 The girls bow and show me out, making sure I understand that it’s time for rest.
 Each ayurvedic treatment is followed by at least thirty minutes rest and when I get back to my cottage, I willingly surrender to half an hour of deep relaxation.
 I get to repeat this process every day for a week and I’m pretty sure it’s going to be habit forming..

-Adore Yoga are the experts in yoga retreats and travel, sharing stunning retreats in Bali, India and Australia since 2012.
-Our next India retreat runs from 4-13 November 2017 and places are limited.
+Adore Yoga are the experts in yoga retreats and travel, sharing stunning retreats in Bali, India and Australia.
+Join us for yoga and meditation training, retreats and Pancha Karma.

 Nikola Ellis is the founder of Adore Yoga, yoga therapist, counsellor and teacher trainer.
 She conducts regular trainings that help people of all ages, shapes and abilities enjoy the benefits of yoga and meditation, including Meditation Facilitator Certificate Trainings; Level 1 200hr Teacher Training and Post Graduate Yoga Teacher Training in Mental Health, Adaptive Asana and the Foundations of Yoga Therapy and a highly regarded professional 650hr Graduate Certificate of Yoga Therapy.